 Shareholder liaison is managed by Dominic White (firstname.lastname@example.org).

 Take into account wider stakeholder and social responsibilities and their implications for long-term success

-KCR operates in the UK.
-It identifies the main stakeholders in the UK as being investors, suppliers of services (accountant, auditor, nomad, broker, lawyers), employees, directors, third-party property managers, banks and other debt providers and property agents introducing investment opportunities.)
+KCR currently operates in the UK.
+It identifies the main stakeholders in the UK as being investors, tenants, and suppliers of services (accountant, auditor, nomad, broker, lawyers), employees, directors, third-party property managers, banks and other debt providers and property agents introducing investment opportunities.)

-KCR also realises that it has a social responsibility in its role as a landlord of residential housing.
+KCR has an important social responsibility in its role as a landlord of residential housing.
 We commit to delivering great service to our tenants, which includes providing safe and high-quality residential units, at market prices, managed in a professional way.

 Treating all our stakeholders well, and in particular our key customers - our tenants, is key to growing a sustainable business that will have long-term success.

 Embed effective risk management, considering both opportunities and threats, throughout the organisation

 The board of KCR is responsible for setting the risk framework within which the Company operates and ensuring that suitable risk-management controls and reporting structures are in place throughout the group.

 The board seeks to minimise risk in the management of its operations.
 The Company uses third- party advisors to address specific issues that arise during operations where they bring complementary expertise and experience.